-While the comparison between actual and expected income growth is relatively straightforward, in the case of our other variables, we use 'quantified' data, therefore the comparison with actual data is harder.
-The level of the expected relevant variable is only identified up to a proportional constant, given by the cutoff value c, which is the cutoff over which individuals are assumed to answer the qualitative question as 'increase' or 'decrease' (and that we assume to be symmetric).
+To be more precise, with the Carlson and Parkin (1975) method we choose a symmetric cutoff value c, which is the cutoff over which individuals are assumed to answer the qualitative question as 'increase' or 'decrease'.
+The level of the expected relevant variable is only identified up to a proportional constant, given by this cutoff value c.
 We choose this constant arbitrarily at 1%.
-This implies that the comparison between the actual and expected series should be done with caution: for the expectations derived from the qualitative answers, the changes over time (rather than the level) of these expectations should be compared to actual data .
+This implies that the comparison between the actual and expected series should be done with caution: for the expectations derived from the qualitative answers, the changes over time (rather than the level) of these expectations should be compared to actual data.14